-- As an integral part of IME Phase 2, curates undertake a placement of two to six weeks during the second half of their curacy, generally for stipendiary curates during the autumn term of the third year.
+1. As an integral part of IME Phase 2, curates undertake a placement of two to six weeks during the second half of their curacy, generally for stipendiary curates during the autumn term of the third year.
 SSM curates have greater flexibility and may prefer to delay until the fourth year.
-Curates who have been relocated to a new benefice during curacy do not undertake an additional placement, except by special agreement with their Training Supervisor and the DDO/NM, as the change of location has served the purpose of the placement. - 2.
-The main purpose of the placement at this point in IME2 is to provide an opportunity to experience and reflect upon an aspect of ministry, which is either new or complementary to that provided by the training parish/benefice, in the role of ordained minister.
-The
+Curates who have been relocated to a new benefice during curacy do not undertake an additional placement, except by special agreement with their Training Supervisor and the DIRECTOR OF IME2, as the change of location has served the purpose of the placement.

-- placement is normally supervised by the Incumbent of the benefice where it takes place, or the person with equivalent authority in a non-parochial placement. - 3.
-Placements will normally be within the diocese and within a reasonable daily travel distance from home.
-A contribution towards the cost of travel will be provided from DDO/NM funds up to a maximum of £220 including any other incidental expenses. - 4.
+- 2. The main purpose of the placement at this point in IME2 is to provide an opportunity to experience and reflect upon an aspect of ministry, which is either new or complementary to that provided by the training parish/benefice, in the role of ordained minister.
+The placement is normally supervised by the Incumbent of the benefice where it takes place, or the person with equivalent authority in a non-parochial placement. - 3.
+Placements will normally be within the diocese and within a reasonable daily travel distance from home. - 4.
 The placement is a full-time (or full-time pro rata) learning experience, and the curate will be effectively absent from the curate's own benefice during the placement.
 The curate should, however, keep open normal lines of communication with the Training Supervisor. - 5.
 A placement must be relevant to developing the curate's experience of ministry beyond that of the present context.
 For many people, the placement will be looking towards the first few years of an incumbency, but it can also be a chance to gain experience of some different or specialised form of ministry to which the curate feel that the curate may be drawn.
 Given the type of incumbent posts that are likely to be available to the curate in this diocese and elsewhere, we strongly recommend as the default placement setting a multi-parish benefice which includes rural ministry, if the curate have not experienced this before.
 Other opportunities might include: - Hospital chaplaincy - Ministry experience in the global church - A particular area of diocesan work - Industrial chaplaincy - Prison chaplaincy - An inner city or housing estate parish - 6.
-The procedure for setting up a placement is as follows: - Discussion with the Training Supervisor and/or the DDO/NM the appropriate timing for the placement, your ideas in the context of the training plan, and the possibilities that exist within reasonable travelling distance. - Before making any kind of contact with a potential supervisor, please report to the DDO/NM the results of such discussion. - When authorised by the DDO/NM your proposed supervisor should be approached by the curate and the details of the placement negotiated.
-When agreed, the curate should notify both the Training Supervisor and the DDO/NM. - 7.
+The procedure for setting up a placement is as follows: - Discussion with the Training Supervisor and/or the DIRECTOR OF IME2 the appropriate timing for the placement, your ideas in the context of the training plan, and the possibilities that exist within reasonable travelling distance. - Before making any kind of contact with a potential supervisor, please report to the DIRECTOR OF IME2 the results of such discussion. - When authorised by the DIRECTOR OF IME2 your proposed supervisor should be approached by the curate and the details of the placement negotiated.
+When agreed, the curate should notify both the Training Supervisor and the DIRECTOR OF IME2. - 7.
 Ministers in other employment, or with other significant responsibilities, may need to consider creative application of these guidelines, eg a 'long thin' placement serving an equivalent purpose. - 8.
 Ministers who envisage remaining long-term in their present context may wish to approach the placement differently.
 Rather than seeking experience of a different context of ministry, it may be beneficial to experience how others approach ministry in similar contexts: for example, if one's own context is a rural multi-parish benefice or a large gathered congregation, to experience how others tackle the issues and challenges in a similar context.